THE WINDOW OF LIFE

 PROG REVIEWER

-4 stars This album has lots of good, moderately progressive music on it.
+3 stars This album has lots of good, moderately progressive music on it.
 If I base my rating only on the music, I think this probably warrants four stars.
 If I directly compare it to Yes and Genesis, then it gets three.
-I'm going to go with the former, though I really could go either way.
 Great keyboard arrangements, nice guitar (as always from Pendragon), and for the most part well-written songs describe The Window of Life.
-This is still a ways away from their masterpiece, The Masquerade Overture, but here they show definite progress from earlier work: more concise songwriting and more restrained vocals.
+This is still a ways away from their best, The Masquerade Overture, but here they show definite progress from earlier work: more concise songwriting and more restrained vocals.

 The Walls of Babylon.
 Yes, there are Genesis, Floyd, and Yes influences here, but I really don't mind that.
 What lowers my appreciation for the song is that it's just not as good as its influences.
 Great guitar and synths, but the lyrics and vocals knock this one down a peg.
 Still, an effective opener.